davidbrewer/xmonad-ubuntu-conf/README.md

 * A restrained but useful set of layout options.
 I have tried to stick with simple, flexible layouts which are useful on a daily basis.
 * Basic status bar and task tray configuration using xmobar and stalonetray
 * Relies on synapse for launching applications
-* Includes tray icons for network management, chat, and remote desktop connections.
+* Includes tray icon for network management
-* Adds xmonad as an option to your Unity login greeter, including a proper icon.
+* Adds xmonad as an option to your GDM3 login greeter
-* Wallpaper handling and support for basic transparency.
+* Wallpaper handling and support for basic transparency

 Installation